-The main pay range has a minimum of £24,373 and a maximum of £35,971.
-The Governing Board has determined that, in this School, the following intermediate reference points will be used as points of progression through the range, where agreed by the Governing Board through the application of this policy.
+A minimum of £25,714 and a maximum of £36,961.
+The Governing Board has determined that, in this School, the STPCD 2020 six advisory points will be used as points of progression through the range, by the application of this policy.